BenBoZ/benboz.github.io/_drafts/structured-debugging.md

 The first step of the process is to understand the problem (_needle_) and the system (_haystack_).
 You should start with collecting your first clues and checking the obvious.
-Your goal of the understanding phase is to have a clear problem description and a consistent reproducement procedure.
+Your goal of the understanding phase is to have a clear problem description and a consistent reproduction procedure.
 You should be able to draw a basic diagram as described in earlier [debugging posts](/tags/#debugging) that describes the _Given_, _When_ and _Then_.
 To reach this goal we will start with checking the obvious.

 ### Checking the obvious
 > On a cold winter morning, you walk to your car to go to work.
 > You turn the key of the ignition, but all you hear is the motor cranking, but not starting.
-> What is the first thing you do? you check the fuel-level.
+> What is the first thing you do?
+You check the fuel-level.

 Always start with checking the most obvious possible defects.
-Don't take too long checking the obvious, and try to timebox it within 10 minutes.
+Don't take too long checking the obvious, and try to time box it within 10 minutes.
 Is the program you're running the one you expect?
 Are you looking at the haystack you expect?
 You can't imagine the amount of problems that are actually solved by noticing you're running the wrong program.
 The big benefit of starting with this (apart from solving it directly :)), you’re collecting clues to understand the failure & system.
 See each clue as a constraint, describing the defect/infection/failure involved.
-If we think about the visualisation programs we are asserting our assumptions about the first state also known as the _Given_.
+If we think about the visualization programs we are asserting our assumptions about the first state also known as the _Given_.

 ![Checking the obvious](/images/structured-debugging/checking-the-given.svg)